menchb/aq-test/README.md

 You may fork and clone this repository to your local computer and create pull requests.
 The website uses the basics of the web—HTML, CSS, and JavaScript—with the Tailwind.css framework.

-To preview the website with your changes, you may use [Live Server, a Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+To preview the website with your changes, you may use [Live Server, a Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) by Ritwick Dey. \
-Id: ritwickdey.LiveServer
+**Id:** ritwickdey.LiveServer \
-Description: Launch a development local Server with live reload feature for static & dynamic pages
+**Description:** Launch a development local Server with live reload feature for static & dynamic pages.
-Version: 5.7.5
-Publisher: Ritwick Dey

 ## License